vaibhav-karnwal/Flutter-Documentation/README.md

 * centerTitle --> used to center the text in title in AppBar (centerTitle: true)
 * backgroundColor --> used to set background color (backgroundColor: Colors.red)

+## Fonts

+* if we want to add specific font style to the text of our content of materialApp then
+* we first have to go to the google fonts then
+* download the specific fonts we want to set to our app text
+* then we have to extract it from zip file and have to add it to our app by creating a folder name as fonts
+* we have to open our pubspec.yaml file and then scroll it down
+* we will get a fonts: as commented there
+* just uncomment it and
+* set family name as the font family we downloaded and
+* asset as the location of our font family .ttf file.
+* now type get  the terminal

 Flutter is a fully open-source project, and we welcome contributions.
 Information on how to get started can be found at our